 There is no such thing as Sales vs. Marketing.
-There is just one thing: how to get your product, or service, out the door and into the hands of the customer.
-You can call this process whatever you want: Sales.
-Marketing.
-Business Development.
-Point is, you need to get your message across and get your prospects to order the goods.
+There is just one thing: getting your product out the door, and into the hands of the customer.
+Call it whatever you like – point is, you need to bridge the gap between your company and your customer.

 So, the question isn’t whether you believe in Marketing, or in Sales.
 You need to believe in the most efficient process to get your goods out the door.
 This involves both Marketing Communications and Sales.
 Salt and pepper.

 The question isn’t should you do Marketing, or should you do Sales.; whether you believe in one, or the other.
 There’s no “choice” here.
 You need both to efficiently move the needle up your income dial.